e-valuation/EvaP/README.md

 1. Fork the EvaP repository (using the Fork-button in the upper right corner on GitHub).

-2. Windows users only (might not apply for the linux subsystem):
+2. Windows users only (might not apply for the Linux subsystem):
-   * Line endings: git's [`core.autocrlf` setting](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration#_core_autocrlf) has to be `false` or `input` so git does not convert line endings on checkout, because the code will be used in a linux VM.
+   * Line endings: git's [`core.autocrlf` setting](https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration#_core_autocrlf) has to be `false` or `input` so git does not convert line endings on checkout, because the code will be used in a Linux VM.
 We suggest using this command in Git Bash:

      ```bash
      git config --global core.autocrlf input